MicroAngelo

 SCION's MicroAngelo was an early graphics card for S-100 bus computers.
-Each MicroAngelo board produced a 512 by 480 pixel monochrome image, high resolution for the era.
+Each MicroAngelo board produced a 512 x 480 pixel monochrome image, high resolution for the era.
 The MicroAngelo Palette (or Colour Mixing) Card used the output of multiple MicroAngelo's as individual bit-planes to produce images with up to 256 colors (using 8 cards).
 Early versions of AutoCAD supported the MicroAngelo system.

 The original MA512 board included 32 kB of RAM for the frame buffer, a Z80 processor operating as a controller and memory refresh driver, and 4 kB of ROM containing one of two optional sets of subroutines.
 Users programmed the MicroAngelo in assembly language using the Z80's input/output parallel ports, which sent data over the internal S-100 bus at relatively high speeds.
 The data sent over the bus was examined by the Z80 on the card, which then ran a selected subroutine contained in its ROM to place data into the frame buffer.
 The screen buffer could be moved to or from the computer's main memory - useful for printing when pushed from the card to the computer, or displaying bitmap graphics when reversed.

-The 4 kB ROM normally contained "Screenware Pak I", which provided routines to emulate an 85 by 40 line character screen, which also allowed the user to define their own 12 by 6 pixel character sets in the card's RAM.
+The 4 kB ROM normally contained "Screenware Pak I", which provided routines to emulate an 85 x 40 line character screen, which also allowed the user to define their own 12 x 6 pixel character sets in the card's RAM.
 The optional 6 kB "Screenware Pak II" (in 8 kB of ROM) was a superset of Pak I, adding circle, line and polygon drawing routines, flood fill and a variety of other features.
 Pak II also added a "split screen" function, allowing a portion of the screen to be placed in graphics mode and the rest in text mode, which some considered a necessity.